HOW MUCH DOES A TV COMMERCIAL COST?

 If someone’s offering you a free commercial with your TV media, you’re paying far too much for the media.

 The TV commercials on this website cost between $2,000+ and $85,000 to produce.
 To give you a better idea of what you get for your money, call me on 0412 777 175, or drop us a line.

-*Google, MSN, Yahoo, AOL and other Search Engines give priority to websites containing video content.
+*Google and other search engines give priority to websites containing video content.

-*Comscore found that when there was a video directly on the home page of a website people would stay on the site an average of 2 minutes longer, which translated to them being 64% more likely to buy something.
+*Comscore found that when there’s a video directly on the home page of a website people stay on the site an average of 2 minutes longer, which translates to them being 64% more likely to buy something.

 *52% of consumers say that watching product videos makes them more confident in online purchase decisions.
 (Invodo).